 Key management (cryptography) - Security professionals, and almost every computer user through awareness-raising, know the value of multi-factor authentication (MFA).
 However, poor access controls and key management can mean that signing keys can be stolen and MFA can be bypassed.

 Lesson to learn -> Infrastructure and keys must be protected and keys must be changed if at all suspected of compromise.

 Segregation in networks (communications security) - It is still surprising (even shocking) to see poorly managed firewall rules and network access controls.
 Long gone are the days (if in fact they ever existed) where you could filter inbound and not outbound connections.
-Attacks like these nation state attacks and more common phishing attacks succeed from time to time.
+Attacks like these nation-state attacks and more common phishing attacks succeed from time to time.
 When they do, you want to be watching for exfiltration (even to same country destinations).

-We must define our requirements for suppliers (drawing from the other pointers in this blog), ask the question and make sure they're being met.
+We must define our requirements for suppliers (drawing from the other pointers in this blog), ask the question, and make sure they're being met.

 Information security incident management - Defined responsibilities and procedures for information security incidents will help you deal with the largely inevitable; you will experience a(nother) incident.
-The lesson learnt is how important it is to be engaged with your vendors/partners operating in concert to challenge each other, apply strong(er) security, detect attacks, prevent breaches and respond quickly when they do occur.
+The lesson learned is how important it is to be engaged with your vendors/partners operating in concert to challenge each other, apply strong(er) security, detect attacks, prevent breaches and respond quickly when they do occur.